TED100 - Introduction to Technology Education

 This laboratory-based course is an introduction to material properties and product design.
 Design engineering requires knowledge of the selection, properties, uses and impacts of materials choices, and processing methods.
 A process of research, design, creation, use and assessment of products will be used.
 The lab activities of the course will focus on the safe and efficient processing of polymer materials.
 Six lab-hours per week.
 (3 crs.)

 To address the standards, it is critical that technology education students be able to instruct and assess student learning in a standards-based environment.
 This course will enable students to explore and develop instructional methodologies and assess student learning in both a traditional and authentic sense.
 Students will also be introduced to a variety of classroom management and discipline issues that classroom teachers face each day.
-All students will participate in related activities at selected K-12 schools for 25 hours of field experience.
-Prerequisite: TED 100 (3 crs.)
+All students will participate in instructional activities at a selected middle school for 15 hours of field experience.
+This course consists of three hours of lecture per week.
+Prerequisites: TED 100.
+(3 crs.)

 TED302 - Energy and Control Systems